top of page

 What is gas, and flatus or flatulence?

 Gas is formed in the intestines by the action of bacteria as food is being digested.
-Gas is also called flatus or flatulence and is passed through the intestine and out the body through the rectum.
+Gas is also called flatus or flatulence and is passed through the intestine and out of the body through the rectum.

 How does gas form?

-When foods are not digested in the small intestine, such as carbohydrates like lactose, fructose, or sucrose, then pass into the large intestine (colon).
+When foods not digested in the small intestine, such as carbohydrates like lactose, fructose, or sucrose, pass into the large intestine (colon).
 The bacteria, yeast, and fungi in the colon cause fermentation of the undigested carbohydrates that lead to gas production.

 Let's get right into how to treat it...